ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_sev/instructions.md

-# Simple App under AMD Secure Encrypted Virtualization (SEV)
+# Simple App under AMD Secure Encrypted Virtualization (SEV), instructions

 This example app shows all the major steps in a Confidential Computing program, running under AMD SEV-SNP.

-This document gives
+The document
 [detailed instructions](#Steps-to-build-and-run-Simple-App-under-AMD-SEV-SNP)
- for building and running the sample application on the [AMD Secure Encrypted Virtualization](https://www.amd.com/en/developer/sev.html) (AMD-SEV) platform using
+gives instructions for building and running the sample application on the [AMD Secure Encrypted Virtualization](https://www.amd.com/en/developer/sev.html) (AMD-SEV) platform using
 [AMD Secure Nested Paging](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)
 (SEV-SNP).

-The work instructions in this document assume that you have an AMD SEV-SNP-enabled host configured and an encrypted SNP-VM ready for development.
+The instructions in this document assume that you have an AMD SEV-SNP-enabled host configured and an encrypted SNP-VM ready for development.
 Refer to the
 [section further below](#General-notes-on-building-and-running-an-SEV-enabled-VM-under-KVM)